-- (ii) Reporting schedule.
-You must ensure that your laboratory posts the data to EPA's electronic data reporting system within 120 days from the sample collection date (sample collection must occur as specified in $\S141.40(a)(4)$).
+(ii) Reporting schedule.
+You must ensure that your laboratory posts the data to EPA's electronic data reporting system within 120 days from the sample collection date (sample collection must occur as specified in 141.40(a)(4).
 You have 60 days from when the laboratory posts the data in EPA's electronic data reporting system to review, approve, and submit the data to the State and EPA, at the Web address specified in paragraph (b)(1) of this section.
-If you do not take action on the data within 60 days of the laboratory's posting to the electronic reporting system, the data will be considered approved by you, and available for EPA and State review. - (7) Only one set of results accepted.
-If you report more than one set of valid results for the same sampling location and the same sampling event (for example, because you have had more than one laboratory analyze replicate samples collected under §141.40(a)(5), or because you have collected multiple samples during a single monitoring event at the same sampling location), EPA will use the highest of the reported values as the official result. - (8) No reporting of previously collected data.
+If you do not electronically approve and submit the laboratory data to EPA within 60 days of the laboratory's posting data to EPA's electronic reporting system, the data will be considered approved by you and available for State and EPA review.

+(7) Only one set of results accepted.
+If you report more than one set of valid results for the same sampling location and the same sampling event (for example, because you have had more than one laboratory analyze replicate samples collected under 141.40(a)(5), or because you have collected multiple samples during a single monitoring event at the same sampling location), EPA will use the highest of the reported values as the official result.

+(8) No reporting of previously collected data.
 You cannot report previously collected data to meet the testing and reporting requirements for the contaminants listed in §141.40(a)(3).
 All analyses must be performed by laboratories approved by EPA to perform UCMR analyses using the analytical methods specified in Table 1 of §141.40(a)(3) and using samples collected according to §141.40(a)(4).
 Such requirements preclude the possibility of "grandfathering" previously collected data.

-- (d) Reporting by small systems.
-If you serve a population of 10,000 or fewer people, and you are notified that you have been selected for UCMR monitoring, your reporting requirements will be specified within the materials that EPA sends you, including a request for contact information, and a request for information associated with the sampling kit. - (1) Contact information.
-EPA will send you a notice requesting contact information for key individuals at your system, including name, affiliation, mailing address, phone number, fax number, and e-mail address.
+(d) Reporting by small systems.
+If you serve a population of 10,000 or fewer people, and you are notified that you have been selected for UCMR monitoring, your reporting requirements will be specified within the materials that EPA sends you, including a request for contact information, and a request for information associated with the sampling kit.

+(1) Contact and zip code information.
+EPA will send you a notice requesting contact information for key individuals at your system, including name, affiliation, mailing address, phone number and email address.
 These individuals include your PWS Technical Contact and your PWS Official.
-You are required to provide this information within 90 days of receiving the notice from EPA as specified in paragraph (b)(1) of this section.
-If this information changes, you also must provide updates within 30 days of the change, as specified in paragraph (b)(1) of this section. - (2) Reporting sampling information.
-You must record data elements listed in Table 1 of paragraph (e) of this section on each sample form and sample bottle provided to you by the UCMR Sampling Coordinator, as follows: If you are conducting Assessment Monitoring, you must include elements 1 through 5, and 7; if you are conducting Screening Survey, you must include elements 1 through 7.
+You are required to provide this contact information within 90 days of receiving the notice from EPA as specified in paragraph (b)(1) of this section.
+If this contact information changes, you also must provide updates within 30 days of the change, as specified in paragraph (b)(1) of this section.
+In addition, as a one-time reporting requirement, you must report the U.S. Postal Service Zip Code(s) for all areas being served water by your PWS.

+(2) Reporting sampling information.
+You must record all data elements listed in Table 1 of paragraph (e) of this section on each sample form and sample bottle provided to you by the UCMR Sampling Coordinator.
 You must send this information as specified in the instructions of your sampling kit, which will include the due date and return address.
-You must report any changes made in data elements 1 through 6 by mailing or e-mailing an explanation of the nature and purpose of the proposed change to EPA, as specified in paragraph (b)(1) of this section. - (e) Data elements.
+You must report any changes made in data elements 1 through 6 by mailing or emailing an explanation of the nature and purpose of the proposed change to EPA, as specified in paragraph (b)(1) of this section.

+(e) Data elements.
 Table 1 defines the data elements that must be provided with UCMR sample results.